zf0916/ai-workflows/README.md

 ```

 #### **Why uv?**
 Using `uv` ensures that the `.venv` is created automatically and that all dependencies are locked to the exact versions specified in `uv.lock`.
-For a detailed guide on using `uv` with this project, check out [Dave Ebbelaar's Guide on Virtual Environments](https://python.datalumina.com/tools/dependencies/virtual-env).
+For a detailed guide on using `uv` with this project, check out [Dave Ebbelaar's Guide](https://python.datalumina.com/tools/dependencies/virtual-env).

 ---